Linutronix/elbe/docs/elbe-debianize.rst

 #900958 asks for a barebox package.
 When that is resolved, please refer
 to that package.

-Linux has a built-in deb-pkg make target for a long time.
-The problem with using it as *elbe debianize* alternative is that it builds the source and binary packages directly after inserting the debian directory into the source.
-To build only the source package, one must set the make variable DPKG_FLAGS=-S on the deb-pkg call.
+Linux >= 6.4 provides a built-in make target 'srcdeb-pkg' to debianize the kernel.
 Just be sure to configure the kernel so that a .config file is available, and to set the variables that are evaluated by the script.
 See this man page’s EXAMPLES section.
 After the source package is built, there is one generated file that does not belong to an unbuilt debian directory: debian/files.
+For older Linux versions without 'srcdeb-pkg' one can instead use the long existing 'deb-pkg' target, but must set the make variable DPKG_FLAGS=-S to skip the binary package build.

 Instead of specifying a specific defconfig the .config will end up being used.
 There is no compiler prefix embedded in debian/rules for cross